pyhys/minimalmodbus/docs/installation.rst

     $ pip install minimalmodbus

 Dependencies
 ------------
 Python versions 2.7 and higher are supported (including 3.x).
 Tested with Python2.7 and Python3.2.
 This module is pure Python.
+TODO update versions

 This module relies on `pySerial <http://pyserial.sourceforge.net/>`_ (also pure Python) to do the heavy lifting, and it is the only dependency.
 You can find it at the Python package index: https://pypi.python.org/pypi/pyserial

-Old text (Download and installation)
+Alternate installation
 -------------------------------------
 From command line (if you have the *pip installer*, available at https://pypi.python.org/pypi/pip)::